Lake Texoma Fishing Reports 2026 | Temperature & Updates 2026

 Effective Baits and Techniques for Stripers

-Artificial Lure Recommendations:
+Artificial Lure Recommendations for Spring:

 Depth and Structure Recommendations

-Trophy Striper Hotspots and Records
+Trophy Striper Hotspots and Recent Records

-Trophy fish concentrate in specific areas during summer months.
-The river channel between Soldier Creek and Buncombe Creek consistently produces heavyweight stripers.
+Trophy fish concentrate in specific areas during pre-spawn movements in March through early May.
+The river channel between Soldier Creek and Buncombe Creek consistently produces heavyweight stripers staging for their spawning run.
 Deep water near Alberta Creek Marina holds large schools of quality fish.
-The confluence of the Red and Washita rivers creates current breaks favoring big fish.
+The confluence of the Red and Washita Rivers creates current breaks that attract and hold big fish.

 Weekly Species-by-Species Breakdown